-Our care for the orphans continues even when they leave our full-time care
+Our care for vulnerable children continues even when they leave our full-time care.

-The shy little girl (B) in red, at the centre of a photo taken at SOCH about 12 years ago, has now become the accomplished young woman on the right.
+The shy little girl (B) in red, is at the centre of a photo taken at SOCH over ten years ago.

-On the left is (L), about 7 years ago when she was at SOCH as a young child - happily displaying her dinner!
+Here is (L) many years ago when she was at SOCH as a young child - happily displaying her dinner!

-Here is (L) last year, dressed in her school tracksuit.
-She has gained entry into a Zambian boarding school because of her excellent exam results and continues to do well.
+Here is (L) dressed in her school tracksuit some years ago.
+She is now in a Zambian boarding school because of her excellent exam results and continues to do well.

-The young boy (C) on the left, photographed some 9 years ago, joined the orphanage in 2005, and consistently excelled at school.
+The young boy (M) joined the orphanage in 2005, and consistently excelled at school.

-(C) completed Grade 12 last year with distinctions in all his subjects.
-He gained a scholarship to study Computer Science at a Chinese University. and is now in his third year The remainder of his costs (flights etc) are being met through the generosity of a ZOA family whose son had travelled on a school trip to the orphanage and met young (C).
+(M) completed Grade 12 with distinctions in all his subjects.
+He gained a scholarship to study Computer Science at a Chinese University. and is now in his third year The remainder of his costs (flights etc.) are being met through the generosity of a ZOA family whose son had travelled on a school trip to SOCH and met young (M).